advancedresearch/prop/README.md

 - `DLProp`: Like `DProp`, but with path semantics (path semantical classical logic)
 - Automatic lifting of Excluded Middle to decidable propositions
 - Double Negation for proofs of `Prop`
+- A model of Path Semantical Quality in IPL
 - Formalization of the core axiom of Path Semantics
 - Tactics organized in modules by constructs (e.g. `and` or `imply`)